 Select Images From 2019 Art of Leadership Cohort

-AEIL brought together nearly 80 LA County arts and education leaders – and a handful of state representatives – in a strategic visioning process to reframe the field's challenges and reimagine potential solutions using a Theory U lens.
-The cross-sector leadership mindset espoused by the AEIL draws insight and expertise from within and beyond a given sector, creating space for many voices and leaders to speak and act on behalf of their communities.
+The 2017-2018 AEIL brought together nearly 80 LA County arts and education leaders – and a handful of state representatives – in a strategic visioning process to reframe the field's challenges and reimagine potential solutions using a Theory U lens.
+The cross-sector leadership mindset espoused by the AEIL draws insight and expertise from within and beyond a given sector, creating space for many voices to speak and act on behalf of their communities.
 To date, the AEIL has produced a Framework for Action and launched more than a dozen prototypes to test new approaches for scaling arts education across the County.